Vandannh/CryptoFile/README.md

 );
 ```

 After successfully created a database and a table you need to insert data to the table.
 You can do this in two ways.
 First, and easiest way is to run Registration.java which will insert a username of "Username" and a password of a hashed "password".
 The hash algotithem used is BCrypt.

 The other way is to insert the data by yourself.
 Below is SQL-code to do this.
-Change table_name to your table name.
-You also need to change value1 to a username and a password, which has been hased using BCrypt.
+Change "table_name" to your table name.
+You also need to change "value1" to a username and "value2" to a password, which has been hased using BCrypt.
 Both within apostrophes(').
 ```
 INSERT INTO table_name (username, email)
 VALUES (value1, value2);